RichAguil/Data-Structures-Library/README.md

 4. removeNodeAt(index) - removes a node at specified index
 5. sizeOf() - returns the size of the linked list
 6. isEmpty() - console logs true or false depending on whether linked list is empty or not
+7. displayNode(index) - searches for the node at the specified index and displays the information

+### Doubly Linked List

+Same methods as those for the Singly Linked List, except now every node in the linked list now has a pointer to the next node, and the previous one.
+Additionally, the last node is tracked as the tail, just as the first is tracked as the head.

 ### Binary Search Tree